Nourcova/Nourcova/README.md

 ### Hey Coders 👋🏻 I'm Ibrahim Nour
 A little of UX design 🧚‍♂️

-Much of Web Development 👨🏻‍💻
+Much of Web and Game Development 👨🏻‍💻

 But most importantly, a lot of ambitious 💡